 NG-RAN node1 initiates the procedure by sending the MOBILITY CHANGE REQUEST message to NG-RAN node2.

 Upon receipt, NG-RAN node2 shall evaluate if the proposed NG-RAN node2 handover trigger modification may be accepted.
 If NG-RAN node2 is able to successfully complete the request it shall reply with MOBILITY CHANGE ACKNOWLEDGE message.

+If the NG-RAN node1 SSB Offset IE is included in the MOBILITY CHANGE REQUEST, the NG-RAN node2 should take into account the value of SSB Offset IE for UE measurements received for the SSB Area indicated by the SSB Index IE.

+If the NG-RAN node2 Proposed SSB Offset IE is included in the MOBILITY CHANGE REQUEST, the NG-RAN node2 shall, if supported, evaluate if the proposed value of SSB Offset IE may be accepted for the SSB Area indicated by the SSB Index IE. If NG-RAN node2 is able to successfully complete the request it shall reply with MOBILITY CHANGE ACKNOWLEDGE message.

 8.4.9.3 Unsuccessful Operation